chrisgrieser/shimmering-focus/README.md

 - Pseudo-Admonition: `h6` blocks will become a pseudo-admonition box (only works with one-liners though)
 - Multi-Color-Highlighting: surround highlights with `*` or `**` for alternative highlight colors (thanks to @Atlas for this!)
 - Pseudo-Spoiler-Tags: Emphasized Strikthroughs (`*~~spoiler~~*`) will selectively hide text, except when hovered or the active line.
-- click & hold on an image to zoom
+- Click & hold on an image to zoom
 - Relationship lines in unordered lists & file explorer
 - Wrapping of text in the file explorer
 - Active line highlighting
 - Material Icons to indicate folder and file types
 - Display of the language of a code block in Preview Mode
-- spellcheck disabled in blockquotes, code blocks, and YAML frontmatter (only produces false positives there)
+- Spellcheck disabled in blockquotes, code blocks, and YAML frontmatter (only produces false positives there)
-- readable line length when left sidebar is shown, full length when sidebar is hidden.
+- Readable line length when left sidebar is shown, full length when sidebar is hidden.
 Useful when dealing with big tables.
 (Requires `Readable line length` *enabled* in the settings.)

 <img src="https://user-images.githubusercontent.com/73286100/137917557-9b837960-d447-40a3-ac3c-09788567c97c.gif" alt="Screen Recording 2021-10-19 at 15 12 43" width=45%>

-**Suited for Academic Writing**
+**Particularly Suited for Academic Writing**
 - [Pandoc citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) (`[@citekey]`) and footnotes are visually emphasized
 - the alt-text of images is used as caption text, in line withPandoc's conversion behavior
 - Lots of Styling specifically for the [Longform Plugin](https://github.com/kevboh/longform), among other things justified & hyphenated text, and [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as an easy-to-read serif font

 **Condensed Display of Information**
-- uses screen real estate more efficiently to display more information (e.g. for smaller screens)
+- Uses screen real estate more efficiently to display more information.
+Useful for Smaller Screens, Split Screens, Bigger Font sizes or simply if want to see more information without having to scroll.
-- smaller images in Preview Mode (click & hold on an image to zoom).
+- Smaller images in Preview Mode (click & hold on an image to zoom).

 <img src="https://user-images.githubusercontent.com/73286100/131182567-104f85dd-0f99-488d-b511-e45fe8b0486f.png" alt="Screenshot 2021-08-27 22 02 02" width=40% height=40%>

 **Tailored for Maximum Readability**